stefanhans/distributed-contexting/why/PITCHME.md

 ## USP?
 Business case?

-- almost no OPEX and no marginal costs |
+- no OPEX and no marginal costs |
 - inherently no commercial interest <br> on the platform |
 - application creation related services |
 - bootstrap services and alike |